 The Columbia Police Department is committed to a system of discipline that minimizes abuse of authority and promotes the Department's reputation for professionalism.
 The Chief of Police determines the appropriate disciplinary actions, with recommendations from the the CRB for more serious violations of policy and the employee's chain-of command for all other violations.
-Ensuring all such actions are consistent with the Department's established discipline philosophy, Internal Affairs reviews every investigation for consistency with the disciplinary policy and philosophy, and works with the Office of the Chief to resolve any inconsistencies.
+Ensuring all such actions are consistent with the Department's established discipline philosophy, Internal introduction in the interesting of the Chief to resolve any inconsistencies.
 The Department's Discipline Philosophy is based on the understanding that employees will occasionally make errors in judgment in carrying out their duties, and that some errors call for greater consequences than others.

 Employees are expected to conduct themselves, both in interactions with each other and the public, in a manner that conveys respect, honesty, integrity, and dedication to public service.
 In turn, CPD employees can expect to be treated fairly, honestly and respectfully, by their peers and other employees of the department holding positions at all levels of organizational authority.
 The department has an obligation to make its expectations for employee behavior and the consequences of failing to meet those expectations very clear to employees.
-Consequences of not following policy and/or of sustained complaints or policy violations could result in range from counseling and retraining to employee termination.
+Consequences of not following policy and/ or of sustained complaints or policy violations could result in range from counseling and retraining to employee termination.
 In many cases, employees receive additional training in the subject areas where violations occur.
 When behaviors occur that are not in keeping with the expectations of the department, the consequences or discipline imposed is based upon a balanced consideration of several factors.
 These factors are interactive and carry equal weight, unless there are particular circumstances associated with an incident that would give a factor greater or lesser weight.
 All of these factors will not apply in every case.
 Some factors may not apply to a particular incident.